Create a Derivative#

 derivative.dataset_description.GeneratedBy.Name = "MEG header extraction"

-The function create_folder creates new folders and subfolders, for example pipelines (e.g., “calculation/”).
+You can use the function create_folder to create new folders and subfolders, for example for specific pipelines (e.g., “calculation/”).

 PIPELINE_FOLDER = "calculation"